 Top 11 Boat Grills on the Market

-1 - Traeger Ranger
+1 - Traeger Ranger (Best Overall)

 An outside-the-box option for a boat grill is the Traeger Ranger.
 This portable pellet grill is ideal for those who want to enjoy the flavor of wood-fired cooking without being tethered to a propane tank.